 Learn more about hyperbaric oxygen therapy at R3 Wound Care & Hyperbarics today.

 How Can R3 Help?

 At R3 Wound Care & Hyperbarics, our primary function is chronic wound treatment – it’s what we all day every day.
-Each of our four clinic locations has state-of-the-art equipment, skilled wound care specialists, and a comfortable atmosphere.
+Each of our eight clinic locations has state-of-the-art equipment, skilled wound care specialists, and a comfortable atmosphere.
 You don’t even need a referral from a doctor to make an appointment or receive treatment.

 If you have a chronic wound that is negatively impacting your life, please call us at 817-337-6604 or fill out our online form.
 We can then begin to help you get your life back.